erenyusufduran/path/09-blockchain/01-hyperledger/02-course/10-fabric-raft.md

    In `configtx file in docker/raft` there is a Consenters subsection.
 Setup for fivie orderer instances.

    - `./init-setup.sh raft` - Uses the raft/configtx.yaml to generate genesis.
-   - `launch.sh` - Launches the TLS enabled peer and orderer instances.
+   - `launch.sh raft` - Launches the TLS enabled peer and orderer instances.

 2. Initialize and Launch the Setup
 3. Checkout Orderer Logs
+   - `orderer-logs.sh`

+## Expand the RAFT Cluster and Validate Fault Tolerance

+1. Update the following file for Orderers
+   - `docker-compose-raft.yaml` to `docker-compose-raft-45.yaml`
+2. Launch the Orderers
+   - `./raft/launch-45.sh`
+3. Validate for Fault Tolerance
+   - You will first identify the leader and then stop the leader.

+Look at `raft/README.md`

+- docker ps | grep orderer